ShadTheShadow/SQLTrain/README.md

 ## 🌍 About the Project

-France has one of the largest railways in the world, this web app simplifies navigating the logistical mess in a quick and easy format.
+France has one of the largest railways systems in the world, this web app simplifies navigating the logistical mess in a quick and easy format.
 SQLTrain simplifies this by:

 - Connecting to SQL-based train data via REST APIs
 - Using **Dijkstra's algorithm** to compute the fastest path